Dear Mircea,

 And what’s more, this information is worth $567.88 when purchased as separate volumes.
 I’m not even asking for triple figures today.

-Protect your clients’ bodies
+Protect your clients’ bodies from head to toe

 In a nutshell, The Sports Medicine Encyclopaedia covers the complete spectrum of injury management, rehabilitation and prevention.